Fixing faulty cold thermostatic radiator valve

 • Cold at the bottom: Full of sludge

-When you have a radiator hot at the bottom but cold at the top, this is almost certainly because there is air in the top that needs to be bled out.
-The radiator being hot at the bottom means the radiator valves are working fine and there aren’t any problems with the pipes so bleeding the air out will stop the radiator from being cold at the top.
+When a radiator is getting hot at the bottom but cold at the top, it’s because there is air in the top that needs to be bled out.
+Bleeding the air out will fill the top with water and stop it from being cold.

 Feeling a cold radiator at the bottom